TelxFWD/BudgetBuddy/replit.md

 - June 28, 2025: Payment processing system with PayPal and crypto support
 - June 28, 2025: Analytics APIs with real-time statistics and reporting
 - June 28, 2025: Full authentication system with JWT tokens and bcrypt
+- June 28, 2025: Successfully migrated to Replit environment with SQLite database
+- June 28, 2025: All database tables created and session managers working properly

 ## User Preferences